citrix/citrix-daas-rest-go/citrixorchestration/docs/PvsStreamingVDiskResponseModel.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetADPasswordEnabled

+`func (o *PvsStreamingVDiskResponseModel) GetADPasswordEnabled() bool`

+GetADPasswordEnabled returns the ADPasswordEnabled field if non-nil, zero value otherwise.

+### GetADPasswordEnabledOk

+`func (o *PvsStreamingVDiskResponseModel) GetADPasswordEnabledOk() (*bool, bool)`

+GetADPasswordEnabledOk returns a tuple with the ADPasswordEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetADPasswordEnabled

+`func (o *PvsStreamingVDiskResponseModel) SetADPasswordEnabled(v bool)`

+SetADPasswordEnabled sets ADPasswordEnabled field to given value.

+### HasADPasswordEnabled

+`func (o *PvsStreamingVDiskResponseModel) HasADPasswordEnabled() bool`

+HasADPasswordEnabled returns a boolean if a field has been set.

+### SetADPasswordEnabledNil

+`func (o *PvsStreamingVDiskResponseModel) SetADPasswordEnabledNil(b bool)`

+ SetADPasswordEnabledNil sets the value for ADPasswordEnabled to be an explicit nil

+### UnsetADPasswordEnabled
+`func (o *PvsStreamingVDiskResponseModel) UnsetADPasswordEnabled()`

+UnsetADPasswordEnabled ensures that no value is present for ADPasswordEnabled, not even an explicit nil
 ### GetDiskLocatorId

 `func (o *PvsStreamingVDiskResponseModel) GetDiskLocatorId() string`